WanluLiuLab/labw_utils/doc/src/installation/index.md

 ## Prerequisites

-The `labw_utils` is implemented in Python, so a working Python intepreter is required.
-Following are several popular ways to get it installed:
+`labw_utils` is implemented in Python, so a working Python intepreter is required.
+The following are several popular ways to get it installed:

 ::::{tab-set}